nathanaelcunningham/qbittorrent/README.md

 }
 ```

 - `username`: Your qBittorrent Web UI username.
+Empty if none.
 - `password`: Your qBittorrent Web UI password.
+Empty if none.
-- `addr`: The address where qBittorrent is running (e.g., `"localhost"`).
+- `addr`: The address where qBittorrent is running (e.g., `"127.0.0.1"`).
 - `port`: The port number of the qBittorrent Web UI (e.g., `"8080"`).

 ### Adding a Torrent